Chapter 12: Compensation And Payroll

-Your department is required by the federal Fair Labor Standards Act (FLSA) to keep accurate records of and pay you for the time you actually work.
+Your department is required by the federal Fair Labor Standards Act (FLSA) to keep accurate time records and pay you for the time you actually work.
 For this reason, it is extremely important that you and your department keep accurate time records, by means of a time clock or a timesheet.
 If you don't report your time accurately, it may lead to disciplinary action, including possible dismissal.
 If at any time you believe your paycheck does not correctly reflect the time you worked and reported, let your supervisor know immediately.

 You may work in a department that uses a time clock with time cards or computerized records.
 It is your responsibility to clock in at the beginning of each shift, clock out for unpaid meal breaks and back in when the meal break is over, and clock out when you leave for the day.
-You must also clock out whenever you leave work before the end of your shift, such as for scheduledmedical appointments.
+You must also clock out whenever you leave work before the end of your shift, such as for scheduled medical appointments.

 Failure to keep accurate daily time records may constitute falsification of College time records and subject you to disciplinary action, including immediate dismissal.

 Sometimes projects and priorities may require extra work beyond your normal schedule.
-Your supervisor can rearrange work schedules and can require overtime when necessary to meet the operating needs of your department.
+Your supervisor can re-arrange work schedules and can require overtime when necessary to meet the operating needs of your department.

-Hourly staff are paid 1-½ times their regular rate of pay for all hours worked over 40 in a work week.
+Hourly staff (non-exempt) are paid 1-½ times their regular rate of pay for all hours worked over 40 in a work week.
 For purposes of overtime calculation, vacation, sick leave and holidays are considered hours worked.

-Many non exempt staff at Swarthmore work regular schedules of 35, rather than 40, hours.
+Many non-exempt staff at Swarthmore work regular schedules of 35, rather than 40, hours.
 Hours beyond 35, but not exceeding 40, can be paid at straight time rates or converted to comp time.
 This comp time earned between 35 and 40 hours must be used by the end of the next pay period.
 Comp time earned which is not used within the next pay period will be paid in that pay period.

-College policy requires that all hours worked over 40 must be paid as over time hours.
+College policy requires that all hours worked over 40 must be paid as overtime hours.
 Compensatory time is not available.